-During the first quarter of 2009, the financial markets continued to experience adverse impacts from the credit crisis and global recession.
-Although there have recently been a few positive signs such as increased government stimuli, increased corporate debt and equity activities, declining job losses, etc., it still remains uncertain as to how severe the current recession will be or how long it will be before a recovery begins.
+During the first two quarters of 2009, the financial markets continued to experience adverse impacts from the credit crisis and global recession.
+Although there have recently been a few positive signs such as increased government stimuli, increased corporate debt and equity activities, declining job losses, etc., it remains uncertain as to how severe the current recession will be or how long it will be before a recovery begins.
 Accordingly, we believe the current economic recession will continue to have an adverse effect on real estate market fundamentals, including tenant demand, overall occupancies, leasing velocity, rental rates, subletting and tenant defaults.
-We expect that these conditions will negatively impact our operations and may limit our ability to maintain our current level of distributions to shareholders.
 We are proactively managing our portfolio in an effort to minimize the negative impacts during this time.
 As with most commercial real estate, our portfolio of assets is not immune to a recessionary economy.
 However, due to the quality and diversification of our portfolio, we believe that our portfolio is relatively well positioned to limit the negative impact from this down cycle.

-To date, our portfolio has not experienced significant direct effects resulting from the events in the financial markets.
-As of March 31, 2009, our portfolio was 94% leased to a diverse tenant base over a variety of industries, with approximately 16% leased to several companies in the financial and insurance industries and approximately 14% leased to several companies in the legal industry.
+In spite of the challenges presented by the current economy and markets, our portfolio was 93% leased as of June 30, 2009, compared to our December 31, 2008 leased percentage of 95%.
+Our management closely monitors the portfolio's lease expirations, which range from 5.3% to 7.8% of leasable square feet per year from now through 2011.
+We believe this level of expirations is manageable, and we will remain focused on filling tenant vacancies with the highest-quality tenants in each of the markets in which we operate.
+Our portfolio continues to be leased to a diverse tenant base over a variety of industries.
+Approximately 16% of our portfolio is leased to over 225 companies in the financial and insurance industries and approximately 14% of our portfolio is leased to over 125 companies in the legal industry.
+No other industry comprises more than 10% of the leased area in our portfolio.
 In most markets where we operate we are seeing slower leasing activities, lower rental rates and increased leasing incentives.
 We continue to be concerned about the ultimate impact of events in the financial markets on our tenants in the finance, insurance and legal industries and we are monitoring them in an effort to mitigate potential adverse impacts to our portfolio.